Great Falls - Scenic View

 Notable People & Pop Culture

-• Ryan Leaf – Former professional American football quarterback, born in Great Falls, who played in the NFL after a notable college career.
+• Ryan Leaf – Former NFL quarterback, born in Great Falls.

 Top Things to Do in Great Falls